-Governor announces phase three of reopening starts Friday - Salisbury Post
+Changes to expect when phase three starts Friday - Salisbury Post

-Governor announces phase three of reopening starts Friday
+Changes to expect when phase three starts Friday

 Gov. Roy Cooper on Wednesday announced the state would move into phase three of its reopening on Friday at 5 p.m.

-The following are key parts of phase 3:
+The following are some key parts of phase 3:

 • A face covering remains mandatory for everybody over the age of 5.